How to Fix Audio Not Working After Windows 11 22H2 Update?

 1. Run the Audio Troubleshooter

-The first thing that you should do upon facing any sound-related issues on Windows is run the audio troubleshooter.
+The first step you should take when experiencing any sound-related issues in Windows is to run the built-in audio troubleshooter.

 1. Press the Win + I keys together to open the Settings app.